 Save Money by Increasing Attic Insulation in Haltom City

 Having the correct amount of insulation in your attic can make your Haltom City home more pleasant all year long.
 Higher energy efficiency could also help you save money on heating and cooling costs.

 Do you have the proper amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. are underinsulated.
+A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. don’t have enough insulation.
 If every home in the country was appropriately insulated to today’s building code, the Boston University School of Public Health discovered it would reduce electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!

 Does My Home Have Enough Attic Insulation?

 You can check existing insulation to learn if you have an adequate amount in your attic.
-If it’s less than 7” deep, your home is underinsulated.
+If it’s lower than 7” deep, your home is doesn’t have enough insulation.
 In Haltom City, 13-14” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need increased attic insulation in your Haltom City home.